Rock Ptarmigan

 Chicks are able to leave their nest in less than half a day after the last egg hatches.

-How long do Ptarmigans live?
+How long do Rock Ptarmigans live?

-Ptarmigans live about 2 years in the wild.
+Rock Ptarmigans live about 2 years in the wild.

-How many Ptarmigans are there today?
+How many Rock Ptarmigans are there today?

-Do Ptarmigans have any natural predators?
+Do Rock Ptarmigans have any natural predators?

-Ptarmigans are prey to owls, foxes, and lynx.
+Rock Ptarmigans are prey to owls, foxes, and lynx.

-7 Profound Ptarmigan Facts
+7 Profound Rock Ptarmigan Facts

 2. It’s also the official game bird of Labrador and the province of Newfoundland.

 3. The Japanese name Raichō means “thunder bird.”
-Ptarmigans are protected throughout Japan and they are the official bird of the Toyama Prefecture.
+Rock Ptarmigans are protected throughout Japan and they are the official bird of the Toyama Prefecture.

 5. The name Lagopus comes from the Greek words lagos which means “hare” and pous which means “foot.”
 This refers to the bird having feathers on its legs, acting like fur to keep them warm and let them walk more easily across snow.